Jonathan D. Wren, Ph.D.

 In biology and medicine, not only has a lot of data already been generated, but technological advances are enabling us to gather more of it faster every year.
 Having a lot of data, however, does not necessarily mean we have any greater understanding of how things work.

 In my lab, we focus on using computers to make sense of the “data deluge” by finding patterns within large databases and using different sources of information to identify and experimentally verify causal relationships buried within the data.
-Using this method, we’ve been able to predict the function of thousands of the remaining human genes that still have no known function.
-With collaborators, we have been able to test the predicted functions of dozens of these genes in the lab and discovered that several of these formerly unknown genes play important roles in immune cell movement, coagulation, breast cancer progression, DNA repair and cell division.
+For example, we developed a method to predict what this remaining third of unknown genes do.
+And, with collaborators, we have been able to validate these predictions experimentally, identifying novel genes that play important roles in immune cell movement and function, blood vessel growth, cancer progression, DNA repair and cell division.

 Research